edoardottt/twitterBot/README.md

 To start the bot searching for some words:

- python twitterbot.py -u replace_your_email@mail.com -p replace_your_password -h trend,topics,twitter
+ python twitterbot.py -u replace_your_email@mail.com -h trend,topics,twitter

 To start the bot with your feed:

- python twitterbot.py -u replace_your_email@mail.com -p replace_your_password -m
+ python twitterbot.py -u replace_your_email@mail.com -m

 To see your account bot statistics